mitchtabian/MVVMRecipeApp/README.md

 	1. Tons of other useful properties.
 Check out the flow [docs](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/).
 1. StateFlow
 	1. StateFlow is the newest addition to kotlinx.coroutines.flow.
 Simply put StateFlow is a flow with special properties.
 	1. Originally I had planned to use StateFlow in this course but it's really just totally unnecessary.
-I don't want to show you an unrealistic example of how to use something so I'm stinking with the very simple [MutableState](https://developer.android.com/reference/kotlin/androidx/compose/runtime/MutableState) in viewmodels.
+I don't want to show you an unrealistic example of how to use something so I'm sticking with the very simple [MutableState](https://developer.android.com/reference/kotlin/androidx/compose/runtime/MutableState) in viewmodels.